-One in four Americans live with disabilities, yet on TV and in movies the fraction of disabled people represented is far smaller.
-When characters with disabilities are portrayed it is often by actors who are not disabled and the portrayals are rife with insidious misconceptions that do not reflect the reality of the lives of disabled people--lives like any other marked by joy and grief, achievement and disappointment.
-Behind the scenes, the situation is no better; disabled people are underrepresented as directors, producers, writer, techs and more.
-Though the 1990 Americans With Disabilities Act purports to defend against such discrimination, it persists.
-How can we change that?
-What measures can be pursued to ensure that disabled people are proportionally represented in media and, moreover, represented in a way that respects their humanity, celebrates their individuality, and mirrors the breadth of the human experience?
+One in four Americans live with disabilities, yet on television and in movies the fraction of disabled people represented is far smaller.
+When characters with disabilities are portrayed it is often by actors who are not disabled and the portrayals are rife with insidious misconceptions that do not reflect the reality of the lives of disabled people.
+Behind the scenes, the situation is no better; disabled people are vastly underrepresented as directors, producers, writers and more.
+The new wave of attention to diversity, representation and inclusion in the entertainment industry has not yet extended to people with disabilities.
+Though the 1990 Americans with Disabilities Act and many other measures prohibit disability discrimination in the U.S., it remains pervasive.
+Media reflects society and vice versa.
+People with disabilities are depicted on screen as pitiable, nefarious, or drains on society — depictions at once insulting, false and harmful.
+These toxic representations seep into mainstream society and shape public discourse on disability.

 What’s in the Report